The GDPR law grants the public increased rights and imposes rules on how data must be handled.

 Where Good-Loop collects personal data from users, for example emails for a mailing-list, we do so on an opt-in basis.

 Good-Loop stores all data on secure servers.
 Please see our Security Policy for more details.

-If we suspect a data breach we will notify you within 24 hours.
-We would then work with you to identify the scope of the breach and take remedial action.
+If we suspect a data breach we will notify affected clients within 24 hours.
+We would then work with the affected client to identify the scope of the breach and take remedial action.

 Individuals ("data subjects") can contact a Good-Loop client with various requests.
 The client should lead the response to a data subject request, with the Good-Loop support team available to help clients handle these.

 Good-Loop supports filtering by individual including by mentions.
 This makes it straightforward to respond to a request for data.